 To say I’ve been to MANY of Keith’s concerts since then is an understatement.
 I’ve seen him at big outdoor festivals like Country Jam and Summerfest in Wisconsin, and arena shows in Peoria, Chicago, Atlanta, Denver and Des Moines.
 The photo in my profile was taken when Dan and I were on our way to see him at the Jones County Fair in Monticello, IA, a few summers ago.
 In 2006, I was at an album preview show at the gorgeous Fox Theater in Atlanta a few days before his life made an apparent about-face turn when he checked into rehab at the Betty Ford Center.
 Several years later I was lucky to be in Nashville for a fan-club breakfast for 200 people at the Country Music Hall of Fame where he made a surprise live appearance despite suggesting we’d only get a video.
 That same night my pal Cathy and I saw him pair with Vince Gill to lead a cadre of stars for the All for the Fame benefit.
-To celebrate my 50th birthday I invited several close friends, including my high school bestie Monica, to join me for Get Closer tour stops in Denver and also Moline.
+To celebrate my 50th birthday I invited several close friends, including my high school bestie Monica and college roommate, Deb, to join me for Get Closer tour stops (Denver and also Moline).

 Concerts and shows – Keith’s and others – are a high priority for my fun money and leisure time.
 I’ve learned to jump through hoops on Ticketmaster.com and weave my way through fan club sales to score some pretty sweet seats.
 I’ve also been exploring our local music scene – which is pretty robust with Codfish Hollow, The Redstone Room, Moeller Nights, etc, – and I keep discovering awesome music.